shicks/ahep/site/modules/1903-camping-trip-that-changed-america/index.md

 National parks are a legacy from one generation to the next.
 We protect and preserve them as part of our American heritage, to be handed on to future generations so they, in turn, can enjoy the beauty and wonder of God’s creation.

 This generational generosity is part of America’s DNA, part of what makes us exceptional.
-Our example showed other countries what could be done and now national parks are standard in almost every country.
+Our example showed other countries what could be done and today national parks are standard in almost every country.

 ---